wing-puah/thegeekwing-jekyll/_posts/technology/2018-08-18-the-lights-go-off.md

 "I feel that it is a little pity.
 But you are right, guess I just look into it six months from now."

 That night, The silence was piercing.
 As she lied on her bed, staring at the ceiling, she could feel the racing of her heart.
 Was it too much caffeine after three in the afternoon?
-To managed the preschool kids in the afternoon and the drowsiness from waking up for early classes, she probably overshot her caffeine intake.
+To manage the preschool kids in the afternoon and the drowsiness from waking up for early classes, she probably overshot her caffeine intake.

 __Thump.
 Thump.
 Thump.__